 2See, e.g., In re Int'l Oil Trading Co., LLC, Case No. 15-21596 (S.D.
 Fla.
 Bankr.
 Apr.
 28, 2016); Walker Digital v.
 Google, Case No. 11-cv-00309-SLR (D. Del.
 Feb.
 12, 2013).

 3See, e.g., cases cited in n.1 and n.2.

 4See, e.g., Acceleration Bay LLC v.
 Activision Blizzard, Inc., No. 16-453-RGA, 2018 WL 798731 (D. Del.
 Feb.
-9, 2018) (holding that documents sent to a litigation funder were "not work product" and thus were discoverable where the plaintiff had previously advised the court that there were no funder communications to produce or log, and to the extent that any such documents did exist, that they were not claiming any privilege in connection with the documents).
+9, 2018) (holding that documents sent to a litigation funder were “not work product” and thus were discoverable where the plaintiff had previously advised the court that there were no funder communications to produce or log, and to the extent that any such documents did exist, that they were not claiming any privilege applied to the documents).